Interacting Particle Systems for Fast Linear Quadratic RL: Introduction

 where $p_t^{(N)}$ is the empirical distribution of the ensemble $\{Y_t^i:1\leq i \leq N\}$.
 The specification of the terminal condition at time $t=T$ means that the system is simulated backward-in-time.
 The three design variables are as follows: \begin{itemize} \item[(i)] $\mathcal{Y}$ is the covariance matrix to sample the $N$ particles at the terminal time. \item[(ii)] $\eta:=\{\eta^i:1\leq i\leq N\}$ where $\eta^i:= \{\eta_t^i, :0\leq t\leq T\}$ is the control input for the $i$-th particle.
 These inputs are designed to be independent B.M. with a prescribed covariance. \item[(iii)] ${\cal A}:= \{{\cal A}_t:0\leq t\leq T\}$ is a mean-field process which couples the simulations.
 The phrase ``mean-field'' means that the coupling depends {\em only} upon the (empirical) distribution $p_t^{(N)}$. \end{itemize} The triple $(\mathcal{Y},\eta,{\cal A})$ are designed with the goal that the empirical covariance of the ensemble $\{Y_t^i:1\leq i \leq N\}$ approximates the solution of the differential Riccati equation (DRE) at time $t$.
 The resulting system is referred to as the {\em dual ensemble Kalman filter}.

-\paragraph{Contributions.} The paper builds on \cite{anant-2022} for deterministic control systems.
-The novel aspects of the present paper are three-fold: \textbf{(i)} the algorithms and the analysis are extended to stochastic and robust/risk sensitive settings of the problem in a single unified framework; \textbf{(ii)} an error analysis is provided for finite but large $N$ interacting particle system; and \textbf{(iii)} sample complexity results are obtained and comparison of the same provided against state-of-the-art algorithms for linear quadratic RL.
-This paper includes numerical simulation and comparison for two benchmark example problems from previous works in this area.
+\paragraph{\textbf{Contributions:}} The paper builds on \cite{anant-2022} to include stochastic control systems.
+The novel aspects of the present paper are three-fold: \textbf{(i)} the algorithms and the analysis are extended to stochastic and robust/risk sensitive settings of the problem in a single unified framework; \textbf{(ii)} an error analysis is provided for finite but large $N$ interacting particle system; and \textbf{(iii)} sample complexity results are obtained and comparison of the same provided against state-of-the-art algorithms for linear quadratic RL (iv) comparisons are presented to the path integral control framework, which is related to our approach and used widely in RL and robotics. (v) This paper includes numerical simulation and comparison for two benchmark example problems from previous works in this area.

 The salient features of the proposed algorithm are as follows: \textbf{(i)} It is not necessary that the matrix $A$ is Hurwitz or that a stabilizing gain matrix $K^0$ is known (this is an assumption in many of the prior studies on PO); and \textbf{(ii)} convergence theory relies on law of large numbers (LLN) and spectral constant known from the DRE theory.
-Specifically, as $N\to\infty$, the proposed algorithm yields a learning rate that approximates the exponential rate of convergence of the solution of the DRE.
+Specifically, as $N\to\infty$, the proposed algorithm yields a learning rate that approximates the exponential rate of convergence of the solution of the DRE; and \textbf{(iii)} it alleviates issues like weight collapse and curse of dimensionality that are inherited by algorithms based on the importance sampling paradigm.